NFOB16000U Exploratory Data Analysis / Chemometrics

 The course will give a step-by-step theoretical introduction to exploratory data analysis / chemometrics supported by practical examples from food science, environmental science, pharmaceutical science etc.

 Methods for exploratory analysis (Principal Component Analysis), multivariate calibration (Partial Least Squares) and basic data preprocessing are considered.
-Understanding and interpretation of the computed models is central.
+The mathematics behind most of the concepts will be given together with the practical applications and considerations of the methods.
+Even more important, though, is the understanding and interpretation of the computed models.
 As is methods for outlier detection and model validation.
 Computer exercises and cases will be performed applying user-friendly software.
 A thorough introduction to the software will be given.

 The course introduces basic chemometric methods (PCA and PLS) and their use on different kinds of multivariate data of relevance for research and development.
 Furthermore, the exploratory element in research and development is illustrated.